Our range of officer development opportunities.

 - IGNITE – a Solace leadership programme for chief executives

-The LGA in partnership with Solace, are pleased to be able to continue this programme of national coaching support for Chief Executives and their direct reports.
-The programme has also recently been extended to provide career support to middle managers from BAME and other under-represented backgrounds
+In partnership with Solace, we are pleased to be able to continue this programme of national coaching support for chief executives and their direct reports.
+The programme has been extended to provide career support to middle managers from BAME and other under-represented backgrounds.

 - Leading Edge

-The LGA's Leading Edge area of work focuses on the critical interface between elected leaders and senior officers; challenging them to consider the key issues facing councils, communities and the wider public sector.
+Our Leading Edge programme focuses on the critical interface between elected leaders and senior officers – challenging them to consider the key issues facing councils, communities and the wider public sector.

-The programme will help senior council officers, across all services, to explore their crucial local leadership role in responding to the climate emergency.
-During the course, you’ll commit to two carbon reducing actions.
-These actions will be evaluated by the Carbon Literacy Project for you to be certified as carbon literate, enabling you to train others in your area of work.
-If you have any questions, you can read the frequently asked questions.
+Our senior officer leadership training in carbon literacy will help senior council officers, across all services, to explore their crucial local leadership role in responding to the climate emergency.
+During the course, participants will commit to two carbon-reducing actions.
+These actions will be evaluated by the Carbon Literacy Project for participants to be certified as 'carbon literate', enabling them to train others in their area of work.

-The CIPFA CFO Leadership Academy is aimed at serving and aspiring CFOs across the public sector who want to strengthen their personal impact and leadership skills.
+The CIPFA Chief Financial Officer (CFO) Leadership Academy is aimed at serving and aspiring CFOs across the public sector who want to strengthen their personal impact and leadership skills.
 Delegates from English local authorities may be eligible for an LGA bursary.

 - Commercial and contract management